 Just as warm air rises, so does warm water.
 But warm water is already at the top of the ocean (usually).
 This inhibits water's vertical mixing.
 But saltier water, being denser, sinks.
 This promotes vertical mixing.
 So can winds.
-The balance among them is an empirical matter.
+The balance among them vaaries by space (regions of the world) and time (seasons, perhaps years).

 Warming in the air at the land surface is terribly sensitive to what % of Earth's net heat absorbed goes into the ocean.